slonigiraf/whitepaper/slonigiraf/ENG.md

 | SUM         | 1,194,176,758 |        |        |          59,732,590,782   |
 | Rest world  | 771,920,036   |        |        |          38,611,355,747   |
 | TOTAL       | 3,160,273,551 |        |        |          98,343,946,528   |

-*Table 8.
-Money needed to drive the Slonigiraf system*

 ## How to give money out to students